ismailbennani/DofusDBCommunity/DofusDbCommunity.ApiClients/README.md

 ﻿# DofusDB Community - API Clients

+> [!IMPORTANT]
+> This project is under active development.
+Note that not all available APIs have been implemented at this time.

 Provides API clients for the DofusDB API.
 It offers both a low-level client (`DofusDbApiClient<TResource>`) for maximum control and a high-level, fluent interface (`DofusDbQuery<TResource>`) for building requests using LINQ-like statements.

 ## Installation